ttntm/ttntm/src/whisky/_old/001-glen-ardoch.md

 The cheapest single malt I know of.

-It's nothing special, but quite drinkable when there are no other options.
+It's nothing special, but drinkable when there are no other options or when scotch is needed for a cocktail.